Having the right tools for the job makes all the difference!

 The machine quilting supplies listed below are just those items that you will need for practicing the free motion quilting (FMQ) patterns in the coming sections.
 You may already have the majority of these quilting supplies on hand.

-Confused about thread?
-Go to Machine Quilting Thread and Tension for a quick overview.
+Go to Quilt Thread and Tension for a quick overview.

 The Universal 80/12 is fine when you use the recommended cotton thread above.
 If you use a different thread, remember the needle eye should be roughly three times larger than the thread.
-Do not use a ballpoint needle; it is not meant for quilting.
+Do not use a ballpoint needle; it's not meant to quilt with.

-If you ‘needle’ quick review see Beginning Quilting 101's Your Sewing Machine Needle.
+If you ‘needle’ quick review see BQ101's Your Sewing Machine Needle.

 These are to cut thread tails.
 A small pair is easiest to use for clipping threads close to the top of the sandwich.

 Knit gloves with “grippy” fingers, wonderful for traction when moving your sandwich.
-To learn more about them and other methods to 'grab' the quilt sandwich, visit our page, Quilting Gloves.
+To learn more about them and other methods to 'grab' the quilt sandwich, visit our page, Quilt Gloves.

 Your machine quilting supplies arsenal should include a spiral notebook for doodling designs.
 You'll use it for the FMQ patterns you will learn shortly.
 Keep it handy for when you're waiting to pick up kids from school or dentist or doctor.

 Practicing on paper helps commit a particular pattern to the brain and the motion to the hands.
 You can draw odd shapes and fill them in with these doodles so that you can learn to get into and out of tight spaces.

 Doodling does not, however, take the place of time spent stitching at your sewing machine.